-Money laundering is the process of converting money or assets that derive from a criminal activity into 'clean' assets, for the purpose of disguising their illicit origin.
+Money laundering is the process of converting money or assets that derive from criminal activity into 'clean' assets, for the purpose of disguising their illicit origin.
 This offence covers virtually any act that constitutes a person’s benefit from criminal conduct.
 These definitions are quite broad and easy to fall under.

 The money laundering process usually takes place in three stages: